hardcorehunter/hardcorehunter/README.md

 - 👋 Hi, I’m @hardcorehunter
-- 👀 I’m interested in 3ds homebrew
+- 👀 I’m interested in coding and laptops
-- 🌱 I’m currently learning how to make homebrew apps
+- 🌱 I’m currently learning how to make a 2012 laptop into a gaming beast.
-- 💞️ I’m looking to collaborate on 3ds homebrew
+- 💞️ I’m looking to collaborate on fix some save file and recovring delete save files on the 3ds.
-- 📫 How to teach me how to turn windows 10 64 bit version to windows 10 32 bit version
+- 📫 How to teach me how to fix a near dead cpu

 <!---
 hardcorehunter/hardcorehunter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.